ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.tvprogram/README.md

 ### Functions

-* show tv data on timeline by tv channel
+- show tv data on timeline by tv channel
-* show details about a tv broadcast if available
+- show details about a tv broadcast if available
-* show a marker of actual position with automatic scrolling
+- show a marker of actual position with automatic scrolling
-* configure displayed tv channels and order, reordering ist possible via dragNdrop.
+- configure displayed tv channels and order, reordering ist possible via dragNdrop.
-* switch command via datapoint after click on logo
+- switch command via datapoint after click on logo
-* zoomin/zoomout
+- zoomin/zoomout
-* navigation next and prev days
+- navigation next and prev days
-* play button to switchchannel datapoint
+- play button to switchchannel datapoint
-* center zoom in next days
+- center zoom in next days
-* return to today
+- return to today
-* reset zoom
+- reset zoom
-* favorite broadcasts
+- favorite broadcasts
-* copy text from Detailview
+- copy text from Detailview
-* markerposition is configurable
+- markerposition is configurable
-* dialog width and height is configurable
+- dialog width and height is configurable
-* Datenpunkt record, der nach druck auf Knopf mit Aufnahmedaten gefüllt wird
+- Datenpunkt record, der nach druck auf Knopf mit Aufnahmedaten gefüllt wird
-* Widget for Favorites
+- Widget for Favorites
-* hide Non-Favorites
+- hide Non-Favorites

 ### Todo

 widget tvprogram:

-* maybe a highlight broadcasts widget
+- maybe a highlight broadcasts widget
-* Data adapter for other sources (Internet, hardware such as Enigma, VU-Box).
+- Data adapter for other sources (Internet, hardware such as Enigma, VU-Box).
 Considerations on this are currently suspended due to the low demand
-* ~~improve documentation for configuring the widgets~~
+- ~~improve documentation for configuring the widgets~~
-* ~~broadcast pictures if available in the main view of the time widget~~
+- ~~broadcast pictures if available in the main view of the time widget~~
-* ~~search through the whole text to also find directors and actors~~
+- ~~search through the whole text to also find directors and actors~~
-* ~~tooltips for the buttons in the time widget~~
+- ~~tooltips for the buttons in the time widget~~
-* ~~Ideas for further widgets based on the existing TV program script~~
+- ~~Ideas for further widgets based on the existing TV program script~~
-* ~~Problem: endless scroll in firefox~~
+- ~~Problem: endless scroll in firefox~~
-* ~~to be discussed: Datenpunkt, mit allen Aufnahmedaten, should be implementet at a videorecorder adapter or in a seperate script~~
+- ~~to be discussed: Datenpunkt, mit allen Aufnahmedaten, should be implementet at a videorecorder adapter or in a seperate script~~
-* ~~responsive design for detail view->no responsive design possible for jquery dialog, found another solution with fixed layouts for height>width~~
+- ~~responsive design for detail view->no responsive design possible for jquery dialog, found another solution with fixed layouts for height>width~~
-* ~~Problem: small Pixel glitch if scroll pane is completle on the left side~~
+- ~~Problem: small Pixel glitch if scroll pane is completle on the left side~~

 ## Changelog

 <!--
     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 2.0.2 (2024-11-17)

+- fix jsonconfig
+- add node 22 to testing

-### 1.1.3-alpha.1 (2024-06-04)
+### 2.0.1 (2024-11-16)

-* fix lint errors
+- fix lint errors

-### 1.1.3-alpha.0 (2024-06-04)
+### 2.0.0 (2024-11-16)

+- fix lint errors
-* align structures and files
+- align structures and files
+- switch to jsonconfig
+- config translations
+- make vis2 compatible (maybe some glitches included, please report)

 ### 1.1.1 (2021-08-10)

-* remove dead code / extend doku about the warnings in the iobroker log * change the method of setting for configuration data from widget to datapoint
+- remove dead code / extend doku about the warnings in the iobroker log \* change the method of setting for configuration data from widget to datapoint

 ### 1.1.0 (2021-05-06)

-* tooltips for the buttons in the time widget / search through the whole text to also find directors and actors / add showpictures option in time,control and search widget / improve documentation
+- tooltips for the buttons in the time widget / search through the whole text to also find directors and actors / add showpictures option in time,control and search widget / improve documentation

 ### 1.0.0

-* (oweitman) stable version
+- (oweitman) stable version

 ## License